HelpChat/Wiki2/clips-plugins/inventoryfull/README.md

 ---
-description: Let players /prestige the EZ way
+description: Totally customizable alert plugin to inform players when they don't have inventory space!way
 ---

 # InventoryFull